project-tsurugi/shirakami/README.md

       efficiency will decrease.

   + For high contention workloads
-    - `-DPARAM_EPOCH_TIME=<medium num, ex.
-10>`
-      - For workloads that repeatedly insert and delete the same primary key, new inserts will be rejected until physical unhooking occurs in garbage collection, so set a small value here to execute frequently.
-If this value is too small, the cache will be polluted frequently, so make sure it is not too small.

     - `-DPARAM_RETRY_READ=<small num, ex.
 0>`
       - When reading fails in the read phase, it is better to return the failure without retrying in an environment with high contention.
 This is